 Troy has over a decade experience as a community organizer for the LGBTQ community.
 He graduated from the University of Utah with bachelor degrees in both Film Studies and Anthropology.
 Troy was the community affairs director of 90.9 FM KRCL for ten years.
 He was the executive producer and host of RadioActive.
 His work has been featured in The New York Times, The Wall Street Journal, Salon, The Nation, Interview Magazine, The Gay Times and OUT Magazine.
 In 2010 the Salt Lake Tribune dubbed him "the gay mayor of Salt Lake City."
 Troy has appeared on Anderson Cooper 360, Democracy Now!
 CBC's Q, and the 2012 SHOWTIME special Larry Wilmore's Race, Religion and Sex.
 In 2009 he co-wrote the one-woman show, The Passion of Sister Dottie S. Dixon.
 Troy won Utah Broadcaster Association awards in both 2013 and 2014.
 In 2014 Troy was also a producer on the TLC original series Breaking the Faith.
 He became the executive director of Equality Utah in September 2014.

-Nicole Dicou's professional experience in the government and non-profit sectors has her up to speed in marketing, event planning, organizational management and problem-solving.
-Nicole's work in the U.S. Congress for five years for former Congressman Jim Matheson has her ready for just about anything.
+Nicole Dicou's professional career in the public and non-profit sectors has her up to speed in marketing, event planning, and development.
+Nicole's work in the U.S. Congress for five years for former Congressman Jim Matheson got her ready for just about anything.
 Her experience brings a skill set to Equality Utah that is critical at this juncture.
-From working in Washington, D.C. to on the ground here in Salt Lake City and in rural Utah, Nicole has broad experience in local outreach, building community networks and managing logistical needs.
-Nicole also worked on marriage equality statewide, managing the Utah Unites for Marriage campaign coalition and partnering with community allies to build support for the freedom to marry across the state.
-Nicole graduated from the University of Utah in 2008 with a bachelor's degree in International Studies and a minor in Portuguese.
-She lives in Salt Lake City with her wife Natalie.
+From working in Washington, D.C. to on the ground here in Salt Lake City and in rural Utah, she has broad experience in outreach, building community networks and leading projects (with an eye for the nuance of where logistics meets creativity).
+Nicole also manages communications and outreach for Equality Utah.
+She's relentlessly focused and loves to see a project to the finish line.
+Nicole graduated from the University of Utah in 2008 with a degree in International Studies.